satellitecomponent/Neurite/README.md

 Nodes representing text, images, videos, code, or AI agents -- thread a personalized microcosm of your thoughts and inspirations.

 ### `Complexity Inspires Creativity`
 Whether you're a researcher, writer, artist, developer, educator, or simply a curious thinker, Neurite offers a departure from the conventional interface.
-It is a multifaceted landscape for the ever branching fractal pathways of thought.
+It is a multifaceted landscape for the ever branching pathways of thought.

 ### **Available through Github Pages:** [Neurite](https://satellitecomponent.github.io/Neurite/)
 ⚠️ `Warning:` Contains zooming, flashing lights, and colors which may not currently be suitable for people with photosensitive epilepsy.